salesforcecli/plugin-org/messages/refresh.sandbox.md

 # warning.ConflictingSandboxNames

 Different sandbox names were provided with the `--name` ('%s') and `--definition-file` flags ('%s').
 Using the value provided by the `--name` flag.
-If you want to change the name of the sandbox, please delete and create using the new name.
+If you want to change the name of the sandbox, first delete it and then create it again using the new name.

 # error.SandboxNotFound